mainlp/mainlp.github.io/_pages/contact.md

 Contact:<br/>

-Sabine Greser (secretary), greser AT cis.lmu.de
+You can reach our secretary (Sabine Greser) via sekrki AT cis.lmu.de